dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 ##What You Can Expect
 * You can learn how to use ROS to wrap the DJI SDK API Library and use it as a ROS service
-* You can see the flight control simulations on screen if you are using the DJI PC simulator.
+* You can see the flight control simulation on screen if you are using the DJI PC simulator.
 Otherwise, real flight happens
 * You can see the actual 'gimbal and camera' movement
 * You can see the image/video you capture from you mobile device